agorf/tileproxy/README.md

 Service names may contain lowercase and uppercase letters, numbers and underscore characters.

-Service configurations must contain a `url`.
-The following `url` placeholders are supported:
+Service configurations must contain a `url` with the following supported
+placeholders:

 * `%{z}` is replaced with the requested zoom (precision)
 * `%{x}` is replaced with the x value (column) of the requested tile